 Credit: ShutterstockProject management certifications have claimed a place in every top IT certification list for years.
 That's because project managers are important to IT operations of all kinds.
 Whether you're interested in becoming an IT project manager or want to add project management to the list of your soft skills, these five leading certifications will help you complement your technical skills, and in turn increase your value.

-If there's one set of soft skills that has remained high on the IT radar for the past several years, to the point where they've become almost as sought-after and every bit as valuable as other top-level credentials, that has to be project management.
+If there's one set of soft skills that has remained high on the IT radar for the past decade or so, to the point where they've become almost as sought-after and every bit as valuable as other top-level credentials, that has to be project management.

-Thanks in very large part to the immensely popular and hotly-pursued Project Management Professional certification from the Project Management Institute (PMI), this area has become an incredibly valuable "merit badge" credential for IT professionals of all kinds, because it enhances and expands on the value of just about any other kind of technical credential.
+Thanks in very large part to the immensely popular and widely pursued Project Management Professional (PMP) certification from the Project Management Institute (PMI), this area has become an incredibly valuable "merit badge" credential for IT professionals of all kinds.
+That's because it enhances and expands on the value of just about any other kind of technical credential.

 If you're wondering why this should be the case, think about what project management means and involves for a moment.
 It has everything to do with planning, scheduling, budgeting for, and then executing and reporting on projects of all shapes and sizes.
 Because anything and everything that IT does can be understood or handled as a project of some kind — either a "one of a kind" activity that happens only once or very seldom (think hardware or OS upgrades, or migrating from older to newer platforms or infrastructures), or a recurring series of activities that repeat regularly (think security patches, software updates or other regular maintenance tasks) — project management is incredibly important to IT operations of all kinds.